Conflux-Chain/CIPs/CIPs/cip-37.md

 **Address-type**: Conflux-hex-addresses have the desirable property that users can tell whether an address is an externally owned account (`0x1`) or a contract account (`0x8`) just by looking at the address.
 While this information is present in base32-encoded addresses, it is not so obvious.
 To keep this property, we allow for an optional human-readable address-type to be included in base32 addresses.

 **Version-byte**: The version byte is kept so that Conflux addresses can be processed by existing bch-base32 implementations.
 The version-byte is currently unused and it is reserved for future extensions.
 The version-byte is validated during decoding so that we prevent users from generating several (valid) base32-address aliases for the same Conflux address.

+**Dot as key-value separator**: For optional parameters, we choose the format `key.value` instead of the more intuitive `key=value` as this way addresses can be efficiently encoded in QR codes using the alphanumeric mode.

 <!-------------------->